elliotcarr/MultDiff/README.md

-MultDiff is a Matlab code for solving the one-dimensional multilayer diffusion problem.
+# MultDiff: A Matlab code for solving the one-dimensional multilayer diffusion problem.

 ## Examples